prjunnamed/prjcombine/docs/xpla3/database.rst

 Bond
 ====

-A bond is a structure describing the mapping of device pads to package pins.
+A bond is a structure describing the mapping of chip pads to package pins.
 Bonds are referenced from :ref:`part <xpla3-db-part>` packages.
 A bond is an object with the following fields:

-- ``idcode_part`` (number): bit 12-27 of the JTAG IDCODE of the device
+- ``idcode_part`` (number): bit 12-27 of the JTAG IDCODE of the chip
 - ``pins`` (map from string to string): the pins of the package; they keys are package pin names, and the values are:

   - ``NC``: unconnected pin